julipur/passwordmanager/README.md

 # Password Manager

-My ***inconvinent*** little password maanger that I carry around in a USB.
-I got sic of all the online password managers cause all they did is store my passwords.
-They did not provide any convinience to change passwords regularly.
+My ***inconvinent*** little password manager that I carry around in a USB.
+I got sick of all the online password managers cause all they did is store my passwords.
+They did not provide any convinient to change passwords regularly.

 This uses PGP encryption to save a simple csv file (sample attached).
 You generate your keys, you generate encrypt your password and like any other password mamanger, you remember a passphrase to get your password.